tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 * Case mix graphics come from caseload pages so styling can be reused
 * The parole cases count on the Compare POMs screens will also need to implemented once work on the new parole information screens has been completed.
 * There is a box about OASys assessments due in the next 2 months.
 This is dependent on the completion of <a href="https://dsdmoj.atlassian.net/browse/MO-1026">this ticket</a>.
 Once this task is completed we will need to revisit the relevant label text to make sure it is consistent with the data that has been retrieved.
 * If a POM is chosen that is not the recommended type, the user should be taken to the <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step2-select-pom-jack-smith-override">“Why are you allocating a prison/probation POM?” page</a>.
-This page is currently live in the service, but needs updating slightly to reflect the version here.
+Note: this is not a complete reflection of the current page but show the changes that's needed is removal of the word "officer" from the header.
 * The user should only be allowed to select 4 POMs to compare workloads for.
 If more than this are chosen, display the message on <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step2-select-pom-jack-smith-error">this page</a>.

 ### Check allocation details

 **Prototype link**: <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step3-confirm-allocation-jack-smith">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step3-confirm-allocation-jack-smith</a>
-**Replaces this link in the service**: <a href="https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/G7578GR/staff/485787/build_allocations/allocate">https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/G7578GR/staff/485787/build_allocations/allocate</a>
+**Replaces this page in the service**: <a href="https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/G7578GR/staff/485787/build_allocations/allocate">https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/G7578GR/staff/485787/build_allocations/allocate</a>

 #### Main features